In the Colors tab you can create color swatches, powerful color schemes, and configure Buyer Side colors.

 Printess supports a wide range of color models.
 Process colors RGB, CMYK, and LAB are supported.
 Additionally, any color may be defined as a Spot color which is useful for special corporate colors, special functional colors for Die-Cut lines, and other technical markups.

 By default, a new color swatch is named by its color values.
 If you want to create a specific color swatch name, deselect Name Color with Value and enter a swatch name in the text box above.

 To set if a color swatch is a Process or Spot Color use the radio buttons:

-One can either choose a Color Model and directly enter its color values, or one can use the HLS color wheel to the left to define a color.
+You can choose a color model and directly enter its color values, or use the HLS color wheel to the left to define a color.

 Hue - the color tone - changes around the circle

 Luminance - the darkness of the color - is controlled with the slider below the circle.